jjjahnke/tormenta_talk_iii/README.md

 # TT3 - News Audio Converter

-A cross-platform application that converts newspaper articles to audio files and imports them into iTunes playlists for hands-free listening.
+A cross-platform application that converts newspaper articles to audio files with optional iTunes integration for hands-free listening.

 ## 📊 Current Status